 The studio is half a block away from the Civic Center BART/MUNI station.
 There are several affordable parking garages near by, as well as both metered and unmetered street parking.
 Free bike parking is available on the 3rd floor.

-We can also pair up to walk to and from the BART station together.
+If you are taking public transportation or parking nearby and are uncomfortable walking to the studio alone, we can pair up to walk to and from the BART station together.
 Please reach out if you would like someone to walk with!

 $30 to $70 for the two-hour class, and the registration button is below.